CoreyHedberg/fcc_tribute_page/README.md

 <image src="readme_files/readme_screenshot.jpg"><br>

 This project really enforced my understanding of incorporating the CSS with the HTML to make a truly visually appealing website.
+It really is the first project I have ever completed and first website I have ever created, so it is really special to me.

+## About Project

+<image src="media/free_code_camp_logo.png" width="38" alt="www.freecodecamp.org"><br>
-<image src="media/free_code_camp_logo.png" width="38"> This project was completed for the "Build A Tribute Page" challenge of the Free Code Camp Responsive Web Design Certification.
+This project was completed for the "Build A Tribute Page" challenge of the Free Code Camp Responsive Web Design certification curriculum.<br>

 ## Author